SophieDeBenedetto/stream_chat/blog.md

 live "/rooms/:id", ChatLive.Root, :show
 ```

 Note that both the `/rooms` and `/rooms/:id` routes map to the same live view, `ChatLive.Root`.
 The `/rooms/:id` route is defined with a live action of `:show` in the socket assigns.
-So, we'll define a `handle_params/3` callback that will run when the live action assignment is set to `:show`.
-We'll use this callback to fetch the list of messages for the current room and store them in the stream, like this:
+The `ChatLive.Root` live view already implements a `handle_params/3` callback that queries for the room with the room ID from params and stores the active room in socket assigns.
+We'll add some additional code to this callback to fetch the list of messages for the current room and store them in the stream, like this:

 ```elixir
 def handle_params(%{"id" => id}, _uri, %{assigns: %{live_action: :show}} = socket) do